florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 The same as for [string pointers](#string-pointers) applies for function pointers.
 It is easy to find the addresses if such a vulnerability can be found.

+In the given example, we can overwrite the function pointer with the address of `system`'s PLT entry.
+Thus, `system` is executed instead of the actual function.
+With the command `./funcptr "$(python -c "print('A' * 64 + '\xa0\x90\x04\x08')")" /bin/sh`, we can spawn a shell.
+The first argument overwrites the pointer, the second argument contains the command to execute.

 However, this kind of exploit is probably mightier than the string pointer exploit: with the latter, we can only control which new program to execute.
 With the former, we can call whatever function we like.
 Theoretically, it is thus possible to not only call a specific function (here: `system`) but also to create a gadget chain that builds up our shellcode.